open-goal/open-goal.github.io/documentation/usage/settings/settings.md

 An experimental setting to alter the game's framerate.
 The game's visuals and physics must run at the same framerate and due to technical reasons only a few values can be picked.
 While they have been tested a fair amount, settings that are not 60 can potentially cause all sorts of strange bugs with the game!
 Default value is 60.
 Recommended value is 60.

-Note that, if the game detected your monitor supports only at most 60fps, this option will be disabled.
-It will still be displayed in the menu, but it doesn't allow setting any value.
+Note that, if the game detects that your monitor does not support a framerate higher than 60, this option will be disabled.
+It will still be displayed in the menu, but it will not allow you to set any value.

 ### PS2 OPTIONS